-But unfortunately there’s also some drawbacks: the sound effects are okay and the although the soundtrack is actually quite good (fitting a game titled Heavy Metal), the music themes are short and on a continuous loop, which can become a bit grating after awhile.
+But unfortunately, there are also some drawbacks: the sound effects are okay and although the soundtrack is actually quite good (fitting a game titled Heavy Metal), the music themes are short and on a continuous loop, which can become a bit grating after a while.

-But for me the worst part are the controls (whether you’re using a keyboard or a gamepad, although I recommend the latter) and the animation, which is too slow for most of the game.
+But for me, the worst part is the controls (whether you’re using a keyboard or a gamepad, although I recommend the latter) and the animation, which is too slow for most of the game.
 It only speeds up when the screen’s empty of enemies and textures.
 And for such a fast-paced action game, these 2 elements’ quality should be above all else.